 “Ho!
 Everyone who thirsts, come to the waters; and you who have no money, come, buy and eat.
 Yes, come, buy wine and milk without money and without price.
 Why do you spend money for what is not bread, and your wages for what does not satisfy?
 Listen carefully to Me, and eat what is good, and let your soul delight itself in abundance.”

 In God’s perfect plan of salvation, everyone (“each one in his own order,” 1 Corinthians 15:23) will receive the call to quench his or her thirst with the living waters.
-God wants to provide us with the spiritual food and drink that will eternally satisfy us.
+God wants to provide us with the spiritual food and drink that will eternally satisfy us, and He promises the world times of refreshing.

 Jesus Christ echoed this call in John 7:37-38: “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.”